Garcinia agnoume

-Allanblackia gabonensis is a species of flowering plant in the family Clusiaceae.
-It is found in Cameroon and Gabon.
-Its natural habitat is subtropical or tropical moist lowland forest.
+Garcinia agnoume is a species of flowering plant in the family Clusiaceae.
+It is a tree native to Cameroon, Gabon, and the Gulf of Guinea Islands.
+Its natural habitat is tropical moist lowland forest.
 It is threatened by habitat loss.

+The species was first described as Allanblackia floribunda var. gabonensis by François Pellegrin in 1959.
+The genus Allanblackia has been combined into genus Garcinia.
+In 2024 Patrick Wayne Sweeney renamed the species Garcinia agnoume, since the name Garcinia gabonensis had previously been given to another species.